newanimeshows/new-working-bot/README.md

       - **`FORCE_SUB_CHANNEL1`**=&lt;Optional: Your ForceSub Channel 1 ID&gt;
       - **`FORCE_SUB_CHANNEL2`**=&lt;Optional: Your ForceSub Channel 2 ID&gt;

-   Make sure not to change the HTTP port; it should remain `8080`.
+   Make sure not to change the HTTP port; it should remain `8080`, because it only runs on **`localhost:8080`**

 5. **Run the Bot:** In the terminal, run the following command to start the bot:  python main.py

-6. **Access Localhost:** Open your web browser and type `localhost:3000` to access the running bot locally.
+6. **Access Localhost:** Open your web browser and type `localhost:8080` to access the running bot locally.
 If you see the bot interface, your setup is complete and ready for deployment.

 **Note:** These .env variables are only for local development.
 When deploying, you must configure these variables again on your deployment server.